Ikea is spending $1.5 billion to find its future in India

 The Swedish furniture company will open its first retail store in India to customers on Thursday morning, where it anticipates as many as 7 million visitors a year.

 The new store is spread across 400,000 square feet in the southern city of Hyderabad, part of Ikea's plans to invest 105 billion rupees ($1.5 billion) in India over the next several years.
+It's one of the biggest Ikea stores anywhere in the world.

 Related: Ikea was shut out of India for years.
 Now it's going big

-It aims to have 25 outlets across the country by 2025.
+The company aims to have 25 outlets across the country by 2025.
 The next store is slated to open in Mumbai in 2019, followed by Bangalore and Gurgaon, on the outskirts of Delhi.

 Ikea plans to eventually spread its iconic blue-and-yellow stores across more than 40 Indian cities.
 The company said it will spend about 10 billion rupees ($145 million) on each store it opens in the country.